What Is a Sales Contract?

 - Signatures of the parties that demonstrate their agreement with the terms and conditions of the contract.

-The Sales Contract is essential because it is legally binding for both parties of the deal.
+A Sales Contract is essential because it is legally binding for both parties of the deal.
 Cater your agreement to meet your needs and make sure the other party agrees to fulfill their obligations.
 Regardless of the type of deal you entered, it is important to have written proof of the transaction that shows the goods and the payment for them have been exchanged.
 This document also ensures both parties have a clear understanding of their contractual rights and obligations, as well as the steps to take in case of any problems.

 This is a contract in which a buyer takes possession of property immediately but does not receive the deed and title until a series of payments (installments) have been made.